 Additional courses in sustainable agriculture, communal living, natural permaculture-based construction, indigenous song and dance, and aromatherapy are also available.

-Ecovilla Gaia was the first town in the country to produce 100% of its own clean, high-quality and low-cost electricity.
+Ecovilla Gaia was the first town in Argentina to produce 100% of its own clean, high-quality and low-cost electricity.
+Find out more on their website.